USDK Price Tops $1.00 on Major Exchanges (USDK)

-USDK (CURRENCY:USDK) traded 0% higher against the US dollar during the 24-hour period ending at 17:00 PM ET on December 3rd.
-USDK has a total market capitalization of $28.65 million and approximately $211.60 million worth of USDK was traded on exchanges in the last 24 hours.
-In the last week, USDK has traded down 0.1% against the US dollar.
-One USDK coin can now be bought for $1.00 or 0.00001872 BTC on major cryptocurrency exchanges.
+USDK (CURRENCY:USDK) traded 0.1% lower against the U.S. dollar during the 1 day period ending at 9:00 AM ET on December 6th.
+Over the last seven days, USDK has traded 0% higher against the U.S. dollar.
+USDK has a market capitalization of $28.64 million and $267.51 million worth of USDK was traded on exchanges in the last day.
+One USDK coin can currently be bought for approximately $1.00 or 0.00002073 BTC on exchanges.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.